 He will not regard the desire of women (v.
 37).
 This enigmatic prophecy has brought forth a spate of fanciful interpretations.

-The interpretation favored by the majority of conservative commentators is that "the desire of women" is Jesus Christ.
-The name supposedly refers to the desire of every Jewish woman in Daniel's day to bear the Messiah.
-This interpretation is untenable for many reasons.
+Still another common interpretation, perhaps the one favored by the majority of conservative commentators, is that "the desire of women" is Jesus Christ.
+The name supposedly refers to the desire of every Jewish woman to bear the Messiah.
+This interpretation is untenable for several reasons.

 - Few Jewish women today are filled with hope of the Messiah's coming.
 Even fewer, perhaps none, fervently desire to be His mother.
 And the desire to bear the Messiah has rarely been any more prevalent among Jewish women than it is today.
 Like people everywhere, the Jewish people as a whole have, throughout much of their history, been preoccupied with worldly affairs.

 - Nothing in the context limits "women" to some Jewish women.
-The natural sense of the word widens the view to all or very many women.
+The natural sense of the word widens the view to all women or at least to a great many women.

 - If applied to a man, the name "desire of women" suggests that he is the object of their carnal affection.
 Scripture would not give Christ a name with unseemly connotations.

-Another interpretation, which many readers find most natural, is that the Antichrist will lack a normal interest in women.
-Yet his forerunner, Antiochus, was a degenerate womanizer.
-Furthermore, the grammatical construction disallows changing “desire of women” to “desire for women.”
+Yet another interpretation, which some readers view as most natural, is that the Antichrist will lack a normal interest in women.
+Yet his forerunner, Antiochus, was a degenerate womanizer (12).
+Furthermore, the grammatical construction disallows changing "desire of women" to "desire for women" (13).
 In parallel instances, such as Haggai 2:7 and 1 Samuel 9:20, the noun following "desire of" is the source and not the object.
 What the prophecy is clearly saying is that the Antichrist will disregard something that women desire.